Elise Jones

 Background

 Christine has been with SWEEP since 2007, and before that worked at E Source, advising utilities on clean energy technologies and distributed energy strategy.
 She also spent two years living and working in Niger, West Africa, teaching environmental science in French and Zarma.
+In her spare time, she renovated her 1920s home to be all-electric and net zero.

 Education